Itchy Palms: Causes, Symptoms, Remedies, and Treatment

 Prevention, they say, is better than cure, and that’s certainly true when it comes to itchy palms.
 Regular moisturizing, avoiding known allergens and irritants, and keeping hands clean and dry can all help prevent itchy palms.

-Furthermore, regular health check-ups can detect underlying systemic conditions that may present with itchy palms, such as liver disease or diabetes.
-By managing these conditions, you can prevent itchiness and other symptoms.
+Regular health check-ups can detect underlying systemic conditions that may present with itchy palms, such as liver disease or diabetes.

 Wrapping Up